dhuy237/public-transportation-pipeline/README.md

         - `PythonExecutionPath`: change your path to the place contains `python.exe`.
         If you use Anaconda, the path should look like this `C:\Users\<user-name>\Anaconda3\python.exe`.
     - Execute the package.

+## :round_pushpin: Roadmap

+See the [open issues](https://github.com/dhuy237/fa-project-1-team-7/issues) for a list of proposed features (and known issues).

+## :hammer: Contributing

+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+1. Fork the Project.
+2. Create your Feature Branch (`git checkout -b feature/Feature`).
+3. Commit your Changes (`git commit -m 'Add some feature'`).
+4. Push to the Branch (`git push origin feature/Feature`).
+5. Open a Pull Request.

+## :mailbox: Contact
+- Huy Tran ([dhuy237](https://github.com/dhuy237)) - d.huy723@gmail.com
+- Quyen Mai ([mtquyen](https://github.com/mtquyen)) - maithiquyen124@gmail.com